Join Us for Recovery Month 2018

-Each September, the SUDs Initiative marks National Recovery Month by hosting a slate of educational events to raise awareness of prevention, treatment and recovery support services.
-Learn more about Recovery Month.
+This September Massachusetts General Hospital, led by the Substance Use Disorders Initiative, will mark National Recovery Month by hosting a slate of educational events to raise awareness of prevention, treatment and recovery support services.

 The Mass General Substance Use Disorders (SUDs) Initiative was developed in response to Community Health Needs Assessments in Chelsea, Revere and Charlestown, in which residents identified substance use, particularly opioids, as the single greatest issue in their communities.
 The initiative represents a collaborative effort between the following departments: